Frozen jalapeño poppers in the air fryer are a simple and tasty appetizer that’s perfect for game day or anytime you’re having a casual get-together.

 Watch carefully towards the end of the cooking time since these frozen poppers can pop open and spill their cheese filling quite easily.
 If it happens anyway, it’s not a big deal – they will still be delicious.

-Once golden brown on the outside and hot inside, remove the jalapeño poppers from the air fryer and let them sit for around 2 minutes since the inside can be very hot!
+Once golden brown on the outside and hot inside, remove the jalapeño poppers from the air fryer and let them sit for about 2 minutes (the inside will be very hot).

 Storage Tips

-You can store any leftover jalapeño poppers in a sealed container in the fridge.
-They will lose their outer crispiness but they are still good to eat.
+You can store any leftover jalapeño poppers in a sealed container in the fridge for up to 3 days.
+They will lose their outer crispiness, but they are still good to eat.

 Related Recipes